w3c/wai-media-guide/content/users-orgs.md

 * Some benefits of captions are illustrated in a 1-minute [**Video** on Captions.<br>
 {% include image.html src="captions-video-still.jpg" alt="" class="normal video" %}](https://www.w3.org/WAI/perspective-videos/captions/)

-This resource helps make your media usable by people with and without disabilities, to also benefit your organization.
+This resource helps make your media usable by people with and without disabilities, and benefit your organization.
 The next page gets you started **[Planning Accessible Audio and Video Media](/media/av/planning/)**.